 Southeastern WI Roots

 Van was born in 1952, the fourth eldest of Dr. Herluf & Hattie Wanggaard’s eight children.
-Dr. Herluf Wanggaard served in World War II and the Korean War, and in 1955 he moved his family to West Racine.
+Dr. Herluf Wanggaard served in World War II and the Korean War.
+In 1955 he moved his family to West Racine.
 Van attended several Racine area schools, and graduated from Racine Lutheran High School in 1970.
 Van displayed his willingness to take on the status quo at an early age, when he led the charge to convince Racine Lutheran officials to allow blue jeans in school.

 Career in Law Enforcement